 If you agree to take orders or work to fulfill demand based on previous sales for a retailer then you must be able to deliver your jewelry with consistent quality and availability.
 Your retailer might make promises (and sales!) based on your stated ability to manufacture your jewelry.
 Failure to distribute could mean a loss of sales dollars or even violate your contract.

 Do your margins make sense?

 Wholesale pricing is lower than direct retail by necessity but that doesn’t mean you should leave no room for profit.
 Keep an accurate and updated account of your costs including all materials, labor, packaging, shipping, business overhead, and any other related expenses.
-Once you determine your operating and production costs, build an itemized sheet that clearly outlines the pricing for your jewelry, any customizable options and their cost variances, the specifics of what your price does or does not include (sizing or repairs, branded packaging, shipping) and the product’s availability.
+Once you determine your operating and production costs, build an itemized sheet that clearly outlines the pricing for your jewelry.
+Be sure to include any customizable options and their cost variances.
+Specify what your price does or does not include (sizing or repairs, branded packaging, shipping) and the product’s availability.
 Don’t forget to update your price list, line sheets and look books periodically to reflect any changes.
 Your retailer will not appreciate a surprise invoice with higher-than-quoted costs.

 Will you consign your jewelry?

 Many retailers do not wish to commit significant amounts of their “open to buy” or available cash to stocking product.
 Instead, they will ask you to send your jewelry to them “on memo” for a set period of time.
 During this period (often 30 days or more), your product will be held by the retailer without payment and at no cost to them while they attempt to sell it.
 At the end of the set term, unsold merchandise will be returned to you and any items sold will be invoiced.